explaingit

 TLDR

-A build system that breaks your codebase into independently versioned, reusable components that can be shared across projects and deployed separately.
+A TypeScript build system that breaks your codebase into small independently versioned components, UI, backend, pages, that teams can share and reuse across projects like npm packages.

 Mindmap